 COML 523: Peacebuilding Through Dialogue in Northern Ireland (Derry, Ireland)

-The course will reflect on the causes and history of The Troubles (1969-1998) as well as the tortuous peace process following the Belfast Agreement in 1998.
+The aim of this course is to introduce concepts from the field of communication that enable an understanding of how local peacebuilding can build bridges across conflicting groups in deeply divided societies.
+Communication and dialogue are closely intertwined and together act at the heart of establishing shared space and creating a common future.
+This course will reflect on the causes and history of The Troubles (1969-1998) as well as the tortuous peace process following the Belfast Agreement in 1998.
 Based on that agreement, Northern Ireland’s devolved government finally became a reality in 2008.
 Local peacebuilding through dialogue is central to understanding how peace has been maintained.